State Politics Internship Program

 Students participating in the State Politics Internship program serve a seven-week, full-time (35 hours/week) unpaid internship in the state capital, working for a member of the state legislature, a state legislative committee or leadership office, an executive agency, political party, interest group, or non-profit organization.

 Student placements are made based on students' strengths and interests after consultation with Xavier Faculty and local alumni advisors working in the state capital.
 Students are expected to submit to a background check required by the General Assembly and participate in a required interview for their position during a faculty-led trip to Columbus in late March or Early April.

-All State Politics Interns take POLI 240: State and Local Politics (3-credits).
+All State Politics Interns take a 3-credit policy internship course.
 In this course, students learn about the legislative process, the state Constitution and state and local political institutions.
 Students also engage in a combination of in-class and online learning activities, including on-site lectures, small group discussions, field trips, and one-on-one interviews.

-Internship housing is available for the 6 week program.
+Internship housing is available for the 7 week program.
 The cost is typically around $1,000, but will vary slightly depending on the length of the program and the accommodations.
 Note that housing costs will be paid to Xavier in the form of a program fee.
-Move-in is on Sunday, May 10, 2020 (just after final exams end for Xavier's Spring semester).
-Move-out is Saturday, June 20.
+Move-in is on Sunday, May 14, 2023.
+Move-out is Saturday, July 1.